openstack/swift/doc/source/admin_guide.rst

 `account-replicator.no_changes`        Count of accounts found to be in sync.
 `account-replicator.hashmatches`       Count of accounts found to be in sync via hash
                                        comparison (`broker.merge_syncs` was called).
-`account-replicator.rsyncs`            Count of completely missing accounts where were sent
+`account-replicator.rsyncs`            Count of completely missing accounts which were sent
                                        via rsync.
 `account-replicator.remote_merges`     Count of syncs handled by sending entire database
                                        via rsync.